SKIN in the GAME

 Amy Lawrence, Diverse Actions

-Paula Akpan, CEO of Black Girl Fest, will start the afternoon with a discussion on leadership, followed by a choice of workshops.
-Attendees have the option of either re-imagining Live Art of the future with Season Butler, or joining Jack Tan to consider possibilities around decolonising governance and queering constitutions: if we were to centre the anti-racist, feminist and queer ways of being what would a company’s or charity’s constitution look like?
+In the afternoon, Paula Akpan, CEO of Black Girl Fest, delivered the keynote address on leadership and attendees participated in workshops re-imagining Live Art of the future with Season Butler, or joining Jack Tan to consider possibilities around decolonising governance and queering constitutions: if we were to centre the anti-racist, feminist and queer ways of being what would a company’s or charity’s constitution look like?

-To end this rich multi-method symposium is a trio of performances.
-Alexandrina Hemesley, a dance artist and writer and one half of Project O, will be performing a new and ongoing work: Embers.
-Season Butler will then be performing an excerpt from her lecture performance, Happiness Forgets, about race, sex, nostalgia and familiarity.
-The evening will conclude with an excerpt of Beige B*tch, Nima Séne’s visually challenging, multimedia theatre performance concerned with black culture, white responsibility and belonging.
+Following a dinner break, a trio of Diverse Actions artists presented short performances: Alexandrina Hemesley, a dance artist and writer and one half of Project O, performed a new work, Embers; Season Butler performed an excerpt from her lecture performance, Happiness Forgets, about race, sex, nostalgia and familiarity; Nima Séne presented an excerpt of Beige B*tch, a visually challenging, multimedia theatre performance concerned with black culture, white responsibility and belonging.

-Diverse Actions have arranged for the day to be documented by local photographer Chan-Yang Kim and Nima Sene will be taking over the LADA instagram.
-Commentary will be collated by Chrystal Genesis from Stance Podcast with guest host L’Oreal Blackett.
+The day was documented by Mancunian photographer Chan-Yang Kim and Nima Sene took over LADA's instagram.
+Commentary on the day will be collated by Chrystal Genesis from Stance Podcast with guest host L’Oreal Blackett.
 Stance is an arts and culture podcast, hosting interviews with a broad range of creatives, including musician Four Tet, activist and writer Janet Mock and choreographer Hofesh Schecter, covering topics such as beauty, the disappeared and the female prison experience.

-Diverse Actions are actively engaging in the conversation around accessibility and inclusion.
-They have made practical aid for attendees a priority in their preparations for SKIN in the Game and have centered people of colour at all levels of activity.
-This free event is being hosted in a fully accessible building, with a designated quiet room.
-Live BSL Interpretation is available and the theatre space will have an audio induction loop.
-For those who need aid in covering the expenses of attending there is a bursary scheme for childcare and travel costs.
+Practical aid to support the attendance and inclusion of attendees was made a priority in preparations for SKIN in the Game and people of colour were centred at all levels of activity.
+SKIN IN THE GAME was a free event hosted in a fully accessible building, with a designated quiet room.
+Live BSL Interpretation was available and the theatre space had an audio induction loop.
+For those who needed aid in covering the expenses of attending there was a bursary scheme for childcare and travel costs.

 For more information and a comprehensive content note please see the event page.